DataFire/Integrations/integrations/generated/traccar/README.md

 * output [Calendar](#calendar)

 ### commands.get
-Without params, it returns a list of Drivers the user has access to
+Without params, it returns a list of Saved Commands the user has access to

 ```js